Joel Padrón needed money and he needed it fast. It

 This episode was produced by Lisette Arévalo, and edited by Camila Segura, Luis Fernando Vargas and me.
 Mixing and sound design are by Andrés Azpiri and Rémy Lozano.
 Andrea López Cruzado did the fact-checking.

 The rest of the Radio Ambulante team includes Gabriela Brenes, Jorge Caraballo, Victoria Estrada, Miranda Mazariegos, Diana Morales, Patrick Moeseley, Ana Prieto, Laura Rojas Aponte, Barbara Sawhill, David Trujillo, and Elsa Liliana Ulloa and Silvia Viñas.
 Carolina Guerrero is our CEO.

 Radio Ambulante is produced and mixed on Hindenburg PRO.

-Watch out, if you use Gmail, check your spam folder and drag that email to your inbox, so you don\'t miss it.
+Watch out, if you use Gmail, check your spam folder and drag our email to your inbox so you don’t miss it.

 Radio Ambulante tells the stories of Latin America.
 I’m Daniel Alarcón.
 Thanks for listening.